bob-foss/Slim-Hinged-Mini-Tablet-Netbook/README.md

 7. This is me using Tinkercad to add the adapter STL to the case.
    - <img width="664" height="631" alt="image" src="https://github.com/user-attachments/assets/ec2b237c-561d-41e6-8fe4-7c1083bd452c" />

-8. This is the completed adapter STL + case.
+8. This is the completed adapter STL + case (plus a few minor changes).
    - <img width="3024" height="4032" alt="PXL_20260905_150944131" src="https://github.com/user-attachments/assets/ea003b34-b6a2-46c3-a70a-008e6a04f014" />

 9. This is me installing the new case.